 We've an IPTV DVB station that does SPTS (Single Program Transport Streams), which basically means it filters the muxes to only have the PIDs for a single program.

 Unfortunately it doesn't filter the PMT, which results in all services from the original mux being created, only one of which is actually valid.

 Do you think having an option for mux scanning to only include non-empty services could happen?
 It'd probably have to be a Network-level setting.
 Maybe with a per-mux override?

 Alternatively, would it be possible to only scan muxes on demand?

-#2 Updated by Jaroslav Kysela about 1 month ago
+#2 Updated by Jaroslav Kysela 3 months ago

 Scan: http://tvheadend.org/projects/tvheadend/wiki/Automatic_IPTV_Network - but you must know Service ID of the active (valid) service.

 A note to me: For IPTV input, we can grab all 'valid' PIDs shortly when the stream is received, so it may be wise to postpone service creation until we see the packets from any A/V elementary stream.